Espresso-Aficionados/website/reccs/entryMachines.md

 ### **Breville Bambino Plus** ([$500](https://www.breville.com/us/en/products/espresso/bes500.html))
 #### Pros:
+- PID Controlled temp (single setting, 200F)
-- Has a robust automatic steaming wand, making steaming a foolproof process.
+- Has a robust automatic steaming wand, making steaming a foolproof process
+- Manual pre-infusion possible, unlike the basic Bambino

 #### Cons:
 - Higher cost than the regular bambino.

 ### **Breville Infuser** ([$579.95](https://www.breville.com/us/en/products/espresso/bes840.html))
 #### Pros:
-- Comes with a grinder
 - Works decently out of the box
+- PID Controlled temp (5 settings at 2F increments, 196-204F)
 - Widely available, new or used
 - Huge community of users
 - Manual preinfusion

 #### Cons:
-- 15 bar pump can be hard to manage with unforgiving roasts (can be tuned to 9 bar with minimal effort)
+- 15 bar pump can be hard to manage with unforgiving roasts (can be tuned to 9 bar with minimal effort, or using the [Pre-Infusion Mode only](https://espressoaf.com/breville/preinfusion.html) trick)

 ## Manual Levers: